 - After the fall of the Roman Empire monasteries became the main centers of brewing and winemaking techniques.1 Home production of rustic beers continued.
 But the art of brewing essentially became the province of monks.
 And they carefully guarded their knowledge.2 Monks brewed virtually all beer of good quality until the twelfth century.
 So alcohol in the Middle Ages depended heavily on the monks.3

 - People made most wine for local consumption.
-Yet some wine trade did continue in spite of the deteriorating roads.8
+Yet some wine trade did continue in spite of the poor roads.8

 - Monks discovered that egg whites can clarify wine.
-This was an important advance to alcohol in the Middle Ages.10
+This was a great advance to alcohol in the Middle Ages.10

 - In Poland, as early as the Middle Ages, Polish kings had an alcohol monopoly.11

-- Beer could pay for for tithes, commerce, and taxes.12
+- Beer could pay for tithes, commerce, and taxes.12

 II.
 Alcohol Timeline

 “Gregory of Tours observed that wine had replaced ale as the popular drink of the Parisian taverns.”
 He also wrote of the repeated drunkenness of the clergy.19

 The monk St. Gildas accused British chieftans of going into battle drunk and leading the country to ruin.20

 - Viticulture and winemaking flourished in Uzbekistan up until the seventh century.
 With the spread of Islam, production went from wines to table grapes and raisins.21